 The DAI-2 has eight control relays built in to the relay panel.
 Seven of these relays are DPDT and one is 4PDT-typically used to switch stereo audio.
-All contacts, normally-open (NO), normally-closed (NC) and common (COM) are brought out to screw terminals.
-The seperate relay poles are denoted A and B (with C and D added where appropriate).
+All contacts, normally-open (NO), normally-closed (NC) and common (COM) are brought out to pluggable screw terminal connectors.
+The seperate relay poles are designated A and B. Relay 1 uses two relays to give it a total of four poles.
+The two relays are identified as 1A and 1B.